tiagoquin/mlg20-pw3/README.md

 #### Features

-By testing both with one and two features, we didn't saw much difference.
+By testing both with one and two features, we didn't see much difference.
 It could signify that we are overfitting.
-We'll see in the following sections that it doesn't look so bad though.
+We'll see in the following sections that it doesn't look so bad, though.
 We'd need to test deeper to compare.

 #### Normalization